 Welding fabrication is a common solution that Murphy provides for our various clients.

-While welding and fabrication can be performed by specialists such as welders, at Murphy this work is commonly performed by a millwright.
-Millwrights take a more complete approach to a welding and fabrication project, ensuring everything fits together for a perfect fit at the end.
+While fabrication welding can be performed by specialists such as welders, at Murphy this work is commonly performed by a millwright.
+Millwright services are performed by experienced millwrights who take a more complete approach to a welding and fabrication project, ensuring everything fits together for a perfect fit at the end.
 This is one of the things that sets Murphy apart from other welding fabricators.

 Aspects of Welding and Fabrication

-While welding is mostly done on metal, other materials such as plastics and some wood-based materials can be welded together as well.
+While fabrication welding is mostly done on metal, other materials such as plastics and some wood-based materials can be welded together as well.
 The original material from a project is called the parent material, while the material used to create the joint is called filler.
-Filler is introduced to the parent material with heat.
+The filler is introduced to the parent material with heat.

 There are four different types of welding, each with its own use and way to introduce the filler.